Team

 Debbie Ma | Honors College Thesis (2020)

-Taylor Anthony | Psychology Honors Thesis (2019), Shors Award
+Taylor Anthony | Psychology Honors Thesis (2019), Shors Excellence in Behavioral Neuroscience Award

-Emma Diethorn | Psychology Honors Thesis (2018), Shors Award
+Emma Diethorn | Psychology Honors Thesis (2018), Shors Excellence in Behavioral Neuroscience Award

-Alex Garino | Psychology Honors Thesis (2018), Shors Award
+Alex Garino | Psychology Honors Thesis (2018), Shors Excellence in Behavioral Neuroscience Award

 Sophie Shifman | Interdisciplinary Honors Thesis (2018)